Elenae Moon Shell, Stigmaulax elenae

 Elenae Moon Shell, Stigmaulax elenae.
 Shell collected off the beach of Punta Chivato, Baja California Sur, May 2023.
 Size: 3.0 cm (1.2 inches) x 3.1 cm (1.2 inches).
 Collection, identification and photographs courtesy of Colin Campbell, DVM, Punta Chivato.

-The Elenae Moon, Stigmaulax elenae (Re’cluz, 1844), is a gastropod mollusk that is a member of the Naticiae Familly of Moons.
-Their shells are stout with four to five whorls with a calcareous operculum.
-The exterior of the shell is shiny and white to cream in color and they are marked with fine, often wavy, tan to reddish-brown lines running from the shoulder to the base.
+Description: Elenae Moon Shells are stout, with four to five whorls, a blunt apex, and a deep umbilicus.
+The body whorl is very large.
+The aperture is large and semi-circular.
+The operculum is calcareous.
+The exterior of the shell is shiny and white to cream in color.
+They are marked with fine, often wavy, tan to reddish-brown lines running from the shoulder to the base.
 The interior has a purple blush.
-Elenae Moon Shells reach a maximum of 5.8 cm (2.3 inches) in length and 4.5 cm (1.8 inches) established by the shell photographed above.
+Elenae Moon Shells reach a maximum of 5.8 cm (2.3 inches) in length and 4.5 cm (1.8 inches) in width established by the shell photographed above.